Pika

 Cedar Breaks National monument in southern Utah has adopted the pika as its token mammal.
 You can get your own stuffy who has a remarkable resemblance to the real deal.
 Your donation will help the Monument with its field research on the pika and other park critters.

-Considering pika are mostly found in alpine and subalpine environments with cool temperatures and deep snow, I was shocked to find them occurring at Craters of the Moon NM in Idaho averaging 6000’ elevation.
+Considering pika are mostly found in alpine and subalpine environments with cool temperatures and deep snow, I was shocked to find them occurring at Craters of the Moon National Monument in Idaho averaging 6000’ elevation.
 Summer temperatures at the Monument can soar to 170 degrees on the black rock surface, which would fry a pica in short order.
 Yet, here they are, finding relief in lava tubes and deep crevasses.
 Unlike their diurnal alpine cousins, they are primarily crepuscular- active early morning- late evening.

 The American pika can be found throughout the mountains of western North America, from Canada to New Mexico.
 Of the 30 global species, only two inhabit North America, which includes the collared pika found in Alaska and Canada.